Making an Impact Frequently Asked Questions

 Is Making an Impact Face to Face or virtual?

 Making an Impact 2018 and 2019 were face to face events.
 However, since 2020 the Series has been delivered online.
-In 2022 a number of the key sessions will be delivered using a Hy-Flex approach, where participants will have the option to attend in-person, synchronously online, or asynchronously online.
+In 2022, a number of the key sessions were delivered using a Hy-Flex approach, where participants will have the option to attend in-person, synchronously online, or asynchronously online.
 This format enables researchers to engage in an activity at the same time as their colleagues in a format that works best for them.
+In 2023, sessions will be a mix of virtual and face to face, with some Hyflex.
+The format of the sessions is highlighted in the programme.

 Who can attend Making an Impact sessions?

-With a focus on postdocs and early career researchers, the Making an Impact Series is open to everyone with an interest in the research landscape, including PhD students, research fellows, PI’s, clinical research staff, and research related staff across all faculties.
+With a focus on postdocs and early career researchers, the Making an Impact Series is open to everyone with an interest in the research landscape, including postgraduate researchers (PGRs), research fellows, PI’s, clinical research staff, and research related staff across all faculties.

 Sessions are free however registration is required and places will be secured on a first come, first served basis.